City of Ryde: Election results

+2024

 Council history

-In June 1870, 201 residents of the district of Ryde sent a petition to the Governor, requesting the incorporation of the "Municipal District of Ryde".
+In June 1870, 201 residents of the district of Ryde sent a petition to the governor, requesting the incorporation of the "Municipal District of Ryde".
 This resulted in the municipality being formally proclaimed on 11 November 1870.
 With a total land area of 40.6 square kilometres, Ryde was the largest Sydney municipality.
 However, due to an error in the proclamation regarding the western boundary, a new proclamation was made on 11 June 1872.

 In June 1894 the northern section of the municipality known as Marsfield, was proclaimed as the "Municipal District of Marsfield".
 In 1907, Marsfield became known as the Municipality of Eastwood, and lasted until it was re-amalgamated with Ryde following the passing of the Local Government (Areas) Act 1948.

-With the passing of the Local Government Act, 1906, the council name was changed to be the "Municipality of Ryde".
-The City of Ryde was proclaimed in 1992, marking the bicentenary of the first land grants in Ryde, and with the passing of the Local Government Act 1993, aldermen were also retitled councillors.
+With the passing of the Local Government Act 1906, the council name was changed to be the "Municipality of Ryde".
+The City of Ryde was proclaimed by the Governor, Peter Sinclair, on 20 September 1991, and with the passing of the Local Government Act 1993, aldermen were also retitled councillors and the town clerk became the general manager.

 A 2015 review of local government boundaries by the NSW Government Independent Pricing and Regulatory Tribunal recommended that the City of Ryde merge with adjoining councils.
 The government proposed a merger of the Hunter's Hill, Lane Cove and Ryde Councils to form a new council with an area of 57 km2 and support a population of approximately 164,000.
 In July 2017, the Berejiklian government decided to abandon the forced merger of the Hunter's Hill, Lane Cove and Ryde local government areas, along with several other proposed forced mergers.